MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     3 │ POLICE      JEFFERY A, POLICE, SERGEANT, 101442, missing; NANCY A, POLICE…│ =#

-With a little bit of labeling, this hierarchy could be transformed so that its structure is compatible with our initial `chicago` dataset.
+With a some labeling, this hierarchy could be transformed so that its structure is compatible with our initial `chicago` dataset.

     Restructure =
         :department =>